arpcorrea/engine_consolidation/README.md

 A plate with dimensions X and Y are defined by the user in ["Geometry"]["Length X"]["Length Y"]

-The plate, made of orthotropic, material is heated on the left boundary with a constant heat Q, defined by the user in ["Boundary Conditions"]["Power"].
+The plate, made of orthotropic, material is heated on the left boundary with a constant heat Q, defined by the user in ["Boundary Condition"]["Input Power Density"].
 We assumed that this material is aluminium"

-The plate's initial temperature is defined by the user in ["Materials"]["Aluminium"]["Initial Temperature"].
-Other material properties are also defined in ["Materials"]["Aluminium"].
+The plate's initial temperature is defined by the user in ["Boundary Condition"]["Initial Temperature"].
+The material properties are defined in ["Materials"]["Aluminium"].

-The plate is inside a room, with a constant temperature is set by the user in ["Boundary Conditions"]["Room Temperature"].
+The plate is inside a room, with a constant temperature is set by the user in ["Boundary Condition"]["Room Temperature"].
+The convection coefficient is defined in ["Boundary Condition"]["Convective Coefficient"]

 The user also define the number of elements in X and Y in ["simulation"]["Number of Elements X"] and ["simulation"]["Number of Elements Y"] respectivelly.